-- Click: A measure of the likelihood that a customer has to click through a link in an email.
+Likelihood to Open an Email: A measure of the likelihood that a customer has to open an email.

-- Open: A measure of the likelihood that a customer has to open an email.
+Likelihood to Click an Email: A measure of the likelihood that a customer has to click through a link in an email.

-- Purchase: A measure of the likelihood that a customer has of making a purchase.
+Likelihood to Unsubscribe from Email: A measure of the likelihood that a customer has of unsubscribing from your email list.

-- Unsubscribe: A measure of the likelihood that a customer has of unsubscribing from your email list.
+Likelihood to Purchase: A measure of the likelihood that a customer has of making a purchase.

 Coupon Affinity: Groups customers by the chance that they will use a coupon when making a purchase.
 Passing coupon information in the orders file is required to identify a buyer's coupon affinity.